 The deputy helped the injured man into a nearby garage to wait for paramedics.

-Sweatman was transported to Trident Main Hospital and treated for several scrapes and a puncture wound to his arm, the report said.
+Sweatman was transported to Trident Medical Center and treated for several scrapes and a puncture wound to his arm, the report said.
 A county spokesman did not have an update on his condition.

-Sheriff’s Office spokesman Dan Moon could not say how long the K-9 has worked for the agency.
+Sheriff’s spokesman Dan Moon could not say how long the K-9 has worked for the agency.

 The incident is still under investigation, and Moon said authorities are still deciding what action to take with the dog.

-Dave Munday contributed to this story.
+Dave Munday contributed to this report.
 Reach Christina Elmore at 937-5908 or at Twitter.com/celmorePC.